INDITEK-eco-evo-Model/indicios2.0/README.md

  To run the Metropolis-Hastings (M-H) Markov Chain Monte Carlo (MCMC) algorithm you run **indicios_7param.py** which loads the data, sets the priors and prepares the M-H MCMC chains to run in parallell, then it runs **metropolis_7param.py** and retrieves the simulations outputs:

-- **indicios_7param.py**: loads the data, calls the metropolis_7param.py function and saves the results in the file INDITEK*.npz.
+- **indicios_7param.py**: loads the data, calls the metropolis_7param.py function and saves the results in the file INDITEK_MCMCoutput.npz, whose structure is detailed below.
 - **metropolis_7param.py**: runs the M-H MCMC algorithm, running **principal_proof.py** (the diversification model module) at each iteration, and estimating the most probable parameters according to model-observation fit.

 # Model functions